virajbhutada/AI-Powered-Database-Query-Chatbot/README.md

 ---

 ### Overview
-The **AI Database Chatbot** is an innovative project designed to transform users' interactions with relational databases.
+The **AI Database Chatbot** is an innovative project to transform users' interactions with relational databases.
 At its core, this chatbot is powered by advanced AI models from OpenAI, enabling it to understand and respond to natural language queries about data stored in a Postgres database.
 This project was built to simplify data retrieval processes, allowing users to access and understand complex database information effortlessly regardless of their technical background.

 Traditionally, extracting insights from databases required proficiency in SQL or other querying languages.
 The **AI Database Chatbot** eliminates this barrier by providing a conversational interface where users can ask questions in plain English.
 Whether you’re a business analyst needing quick data insights or a developer testing database queries, this chatbot offers a user-friendly platform to interact with your data.
-The integration with Streamlit further enhances the user experience, delivering a clean, responsive, and interactive web application that can be easily deployed and accessed from any browser.
+Integrating Streamlit further enhances the user experience, delivering a clean, responsive, and interactive web application that can be easily deployed and accessed from any browser.

 ---